jahnijana/AI-CHATBOT-WITH-NLP/README.md

 -Tokenization: Efficient tokenization and vectorization of text.
 -Part-of-Speech Tagging and Dependency Parsing: Helps analyze sentence structure, which is useful for understanding user intent.
 -Named Entity Recognition (NER): Pretrained models for detecting entities like dates, locations, etc.
--Text Classification: Can be used for intent classification in chatbots.
+-Text Classification: Can be used for intent classification in chatbot.

-NLTK: Great for fine-grained NLP tasks and education but not the best for large-scale applications.
-spaCy: Best for production-level, fast, and efficient NLP tasks.

 #output